geraldbudani/AI-model/README.md

 ## 📂 dataset
 - Source: [UCI Machine Learning Repository - SMS Spam Collection] (https://archive.ics.uci.edu/dataset/228/sms+spam+collection)
 - The dataset has 5 574 SMS messages marked as ** him ** (legal) or ** spam **.
-- Store the data set file 'SMSSSPAMCOLLACTION' in the data/`` folder for this project.

 ,,

 ## ⚙ Features